haskell/haskell-language-server/docs/installation.md

 In this case, `haskell-language-server` is compiled against the GHC distributed to Arch Linux, so you will need maintain a system wide Haskell development environment, and install GHC from `pacman` as well.
 See [ArchWiki](https://wiki.archlinux.org/index.php/Haskell) for the details of Haskell infrastructure on Arch Linux.

+## Fedora

+Binary packages for Fedora are available from [this Copr repo](https://copr.fedorainfracloud.org/coprs/petersen/haskell-language-server), built against the official Fedora ghc package.

 ## FreeBSD

 HLS is available for installation from official binary packages.
 Use